EN-FCST/MPI_CN/README.md

 # MPI-South

-A multi-model precipitation ensemble post-processing system operated at the Beijing Meteorological Service, with a focuse of extreme precipitation events in the Southeast and South China.
+A multi-model precipitation ensemble post-processing system operated at the Beijing Meteorological Service.
+The system is nation-wide with a focuse of extreme precipitation events in the Southeast and South China.

 * `namelist.py`: the configuration file of ensemble post-processing.
 * `ensemble_08Z_exe.bash` the 08Z operational routine.